 The mining business is subject to commodity price cycles.
 The gold market, late in 2010, made significant gains in terms of US dollars but remained volatile throughout 2011 and suffered significant declines in 2013 and 2014.
-The financial markets for mining in general and mineral exploration and development in particular, continued to be weak through to 2019.
+The financial markets for mining in general and mineral exploration and development in particular, continued to be weak through to the end of 2019 and, as a result of the COVID-19 crisis and the response of governments and private actors to COVID-19, markets are experiencing extreme volatility as of the date of this AIF.
+The long-term effects of this pandemic on financial markets and the economy in general is at present unknown.
 If the global economy stalls and commodity prices decline as a consequence, a continuing period of lower prices could significantly affect the economic potential of many of our current properties and may result in First Mining ceasing work on, or dropping its interest in, some or all of our properties.
 As we do not carry on production activities, our ability to fund ongoing exploration is affected by the availability of financing (and particularly equity financing) which, in turn, is affected by the strength of the economy and other general economic factors.

 In addition, our mineral exploration activities may be subject to seasonality due to adverse weather conditions at our project sites.
-Drilling and other exploration activities on our properties may be restricted during the winter season as a result of various weather related factors including, without limitation, inclement weather, snow covering the ground, frozen ground and restricted access due to snow, ice or other weather related factors.
+Drilling and other exploration activities on our properties may be restricted during the winter season as a result of various weather-related factors including, without limitation, inclement weather, snow covering the ground, frozen ground and restricted access due to snow, ice or other weather-related factors.